santiagosnchez/CompMap/README.md

 1. Alignment score ('AS')
 2. Number of mismatches ('nM')

 These are hard-coded and based on STAR RNA-seq BAM outputs.
-They can be changed directly in the code, but *probably a future version will allow you to specify the read tag for a specific stat*.
+They can be changed directly in the code, but ~~*probably a future version will allow you to specify the read tag for a specific stat*~~.
+BAM-specific \"alignment score\" and \"number of mismatches\" tags can now be specified as arguments.

 Next, if the alignmed for read X worked better for reference 1, then that alignment will go to `ref1.bam`.
 If there are no differences between read alignments (i.e. `'AS' == 100` and `'nM' == 0`, then that read is considered ambiguous and both alignments are sent to files `amb1.bam` and `amb2.bam`, respectively.